tactik8/kraken_backend_api_v3/README.md

 ## Description
 Backend python api for kraken object versioning and storage system.

 This backend acts as an api for accessing and storing objects coming from different sources.
-It allows merging coming from different sources to generate a global record wit hte best information available from each.
+It allows merging coming data from different sources to generate a global record with te best information available from each.
 In the event of conflicting information, criterias are used to decide which to use (see metadata priority).

 ### Example for a person record:

 Below is an example of a typical data accumulation process.
 A limited number of fields (keys) and metadata has been kept to increase readability.

 The scenario starts with a new email received.
-The emaila ddress of the sender is used to create a new person object.
+The email address of the sender is used to create a new person object.
 Then, an API call is made to peopledatalabs.com to retrieve personal information.
-Another call to gravatar.com is made to retrieve the picture along with some perosnal informaiton.
-The best information based on the credibility score is kept to producte a final record.
+Another call to gravatar.com is made to retrieve the picture along with some personal information.
+The best information based on the credibility score is kept to produce a final record.

 - An email is received in an outlook inbox.
 The message is created in kraken database and information is extracted, including email of the sender.
 A person object is created in kraken with only the email address as information.
 ```